-A member of this target group is a person with a physical or mental disability who is receiving or has received services under a state vocational rehabilitation program, the Department of Veterans Affairs Vocational Rehabilitation and Employment program, or an employment network through the Social Security Ticket to Work program.Use this comprehensive guide to find out how to claim and calculate WOTC credits, how to apply and what steps to take to maximize the value of this federal incentive.
+A member of this target group is a person with a physical or mental disability who is receiving or has received services under a state vocational rehabilitation program, the Department of Veterans Affairs Vocational Rehabilitation and Employment Program, or an employment network through the Social Security Ticket to Work program.Use this comprehensive guide to find out how to claim and calculate WOTC credits, how to apply and what steps to take to maximize the value of this federal incentive.

 Summer Youth Employee

-Summer youth employee is an individual age 16 or 17 who has a principal place of abode within an empowerment zone, enterprise community, or renewal community and is employed between May 1 and September 15.
+Summer youth employee is an individual aged 16 or 17 who has a principal place of abode within an empowerment zone, enterprise community, or renewal community and is employed between May 1 and September 15.

 Qualified SNAP Recipient

-A member of this target group is an individual between age 18 and 40 on the hiring date, either being a member of a family receiving assistance under SNAP for the 6-month period ending on the hiring date, or receiving such assistance for at least 3 months of the 5-month period ending on the hiring date, in the case of a member of a family who ceases to be eligible for such assistance.
+A member of this target group is an individual between age 18 and 40 on the hiring date, either being a member of a family receiving assistance under SNAP for the 6-month period ending on the hiring date or receiving such assistance for at least 3 months of the 5-month period ending on the hiring date, in the case of a member of a family who ceases to be eligible for such assistance.